Loading...

 Pair with Fiber-Rich Foods

-Top your yogurt with berries such as strawberries, blueberries, or raspberries.
-These fruits are lower in sugar and provide additional fiber and nutrients.
+Top your yogurt with a handful of berries such as strawberries, raspberries, or blueberries.
+These fruits are lower in sugar compared to others.

 healthspan-mbl